 Adoption fees for dogs and cats include spay or neuter surgery, age appropriate vaccinations, flea and tick treatment, heartworm testing for dogs and other vaccines and veterinary care.

 Congratulations!
 You are ready to head home with your new pet!
 Dogs must go home with their own leash and collar.
 (Slip leashes, choke chains, prong collars and harnesses do not qualify.)
 Cats and critters must go home in secure carriers.

-Leashes, collars, carriers and more are available for purchase at our adoption centers or you may bring your own with you when you pick up.
-Proceeds of sales at our main Adoption Center and Adoption Center West support the lifesaving work of Dane County Humane Society!
+Leashes, collars, carriers and more are available for purchase at our adoption center or you may bring your own with you when you pick up.
+Proceeds of sales at our main Adoption Center support the lifesaving work of Dane County Humane Society!